 What is alcohol addiction?

-Alcohol addiction – also referred to as alcoholism or alcohol use disorder – is a chronic disease.
-The number one symptom of this disease is uncontrollable drinking or urges to drink.
+Alcohol addiction – also referred to as alcohol use disorder – is a chronic disease.
+A major symptom of this disorder is uncontrollable drinking or urges to drink.
 It does not look the same for every person who has it.
 There are two main ways this disease manifests.

 Firstly, someone may find themselves unable to stop drinking once they start even if they do not drink regularly.
 Secondly, someone may find themselves drinking on a regular basis, even at times that are not considered socially, morally, or legally acceptable.

 Addiction is also defined as a habitual and repetitious disease that’s impossible or very difficult to control.
 This is despite the many negative consequences the addiction inflicts on the sufferer’s lifestyle.

 Individuals that struggle with alcohol addiction essentially partake in short term rewards (i.e as consuming drinks) that lead to long term negative outcomes.
 These negative outcomes can range from a multitude of family, social, financial, career and marital problems.
 People suffering from addiction are thus simply trading long term problems for short term relief.

 How does addiction arise?